 The Cat Practice knows first-hand that a healthy and customized diet is vital for your feline’s health.
 Preventative care would be nothing without making sure your cat is well nourished and at a healthy weight.
 We can analyze and discuss the best course of action for your cat and help you to meet your cats’ needs.

 In addition to a thorough evaluation, we offer the full line of Hill’s Prescription Diet foods.
 Check out the variety of diets that we can accommodate.

 Any questions or concerns you may have we will happily answer for you!
 Whether you have questions about your cat's current diet or want to try a prescription diet, our veterinarians are here to guide you along your cat’s journey!

 Hill’s has done the nutritional research and has proven science behind the efficacy of their diets.
 This is why we offer only these finest therapeutic foods to our clients for their cats’ health.

 Cats are quite the escape artists, especially indoor kitties!
 We offer microchips for cats that serve as an identification tool.
-That way, if your friend happens to run out or go missing and is brought to a vet or shelter, they’ll be able to identify your cat.
-Microchips are highly recommended for owners of outdoor cats as it’s more likely that they may get lost or even stolen.
-It is however very important for you to keep your contact details up to date in the database so that you can be contacted in case of an emergency.
+If your friend happens to run out or go missing and is brought to a vet or shelter, they’ll be able to identify your cat.
+Microchips are highly recommended for owners of outdoor cats as it’s more likely they may get lost or even stolen.
+It is very important for you to keep your contact details up to date in the database so you can be contacted in case of an emergency.

 Once your cat is old enough, the tiny electronic chip will be implanted under the skin of your kitty.
 The process is completely painless and is carefully injected between the shoulder blades of your cat.
 In just a few seconds, your cat is all set to go!